-Web designing has gone through a sea change and is likely to shed old clothes to don a brighter and crisper look.
+Web design has undergone a sea of change and is likely to shed old clothes to don a brighter and crisper look.
 Many such elements have already gone for a toss and some are awaiting their end.
-Come 2015, the web designing will be a cleaner space with better features and design elements.
-Change is eternal and is always for good.
+Come 2015, web designing will be a cleaner space with better features and design elements.
+Change is eternal and always for the better.

 8 design elements that will slowly phase out in 2014

 - Carousel Design: Carousel has been in the picture for a long time.
 It enables the pages to have multiple contents inside a space in a folding manner.
 Based on the time, the contents are displayed periodically.
 The feature is now gradually being phased out and newer elements like adaptive content blocks are replacing them.